voxeet/workshop-communications-api-simple-conference/README.md

 const tokenServerURL = 'Enter the url to your token server here';
 ```

+Replace 'Enter the url to your token server here' with your url you've copied from the browser window.

 -  Save and push the change and Netlify will automatically pull and deploy a the new, working versions of our Simple Conference app version.